divbloxjs/dx-svelte-starter/README.md

 ```
 You should now be able to pull any changes from this template as they come in.

+***It might be necessary to rename your upstream branch when using Github Desktop so that it does not see it as a conflicting branch name.
+You can do this within Github Desktop if you have trouble fetching from the upstream***

 ## Once you have the template fetched on your local machine
 To get started run: